false-schemers/skint/misc/syntax-rules.md

 ## Why stop here?

 The above collection of named escapes is selected as *almost* minimal one.
-Its purpose is not to make `syntax-rules`-based macro programming more convenient, but just extend it to non-structural S-expressions, so it is possible to recognize them and work with them by converting them to another form if a need arises.
+Its purpose is not to make `syntax-rules`-based macro programming more convenient, but just to extend its core abilities in dealing with non-structural S-expressions, so it is possible to recognize them and work with them via convertion to/from structural form if a need arises.
 Arithmetics is limited to what one can do using lists as Peano numbers; also, for numbers and chars, access to ordering is provided, to support simple ranges.
 One can imitate `string-append` without a dedicated converter, but this unnecessarily complicates generation of identifiers, which is a major use case.